Jesus-Catzin/Design-Data-Intesive/README.md

 6- Why you shold never use mod N to assing range in hash partition?
 * Because if you use it, it would return a number between 0 to n, and if you a new node, you would need to reassign it moving it to another node.

-7- What is snapshot isolation?
-* The idea is that each transaction reads from a consistent snapshot of the database—that is, the trans‐ action sees all the data that was committed in the database at the start of the transaction.
-Even if the data is subsequently changed by another transaction, each transaction sees only the old data from that particular point in time.

-8- How does the database know if a query result might have changed?
+7- How does the database know if a query result might have changed?
 * Detecting reads of a stale MVCC object version (uncommitted write occurred before the read)
 * Detecting writes that affect prior reads (the write occurs after the read)